 Apart from dramatic storms, rising global temperatures are leading to more evaporation from rivers and oceans and changes in streamflow and snowmelt conditions.
 Each of these changes can cause river flooding to dramatically decrease in some locations and increase in others.
 Instability and uncertainty of flood patterns and risk due to climate change is likely to be an increasingly significant issue.

 People who live in recognized flood zones are at the most risk of having their properties damaged by floods.
 Flood zones are geographic areas which have been designated by FEMA for having a high risk of floods.
 Most flood zones are land that is near bodies of water such as rivers, lakes, ponds, streams, or oceans, or in areas that get a large amount of rainfall each year.

 To help understand rapidly changing flood risks, FEMA publishes flood maps that can give information about local flood risks.

 In addition to flood zones, your home can have a higher risk of being damaged by a flood if it is in one of the states most vulnerable to flooding.

 4. New York

 5. New Jersey

 Anyone who is considering buying a home should carefully weigh the risks of investing in a flood-prone area.
 The ClimateCheck property report and FEMA flood maps are powerful tools to help assess specific flood risk for properties you are considering purchasing.
-For those already invested, here are a variety of mitigation options:
+For those already invested, here are a variety of adaptation options:

 Purchase appropriate flood insurance.